williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 5 – Update the key credential](id:step5)

-Update the key credential for the app to specify the new signing key id.
+Update the key credential for the app or IdP to specify the new signing Key ID.

 - For Outbound SAML, call the [/api/v1/apps/:aid API](http://developer.okta.com/docs/api/resources/apps.html#update-application).
-Pass the app ID you obtained in step 1.
-In the body, include the app name and the app label that you obtained in step 1, the key ID that you obtained in step 4.
+Pass the app ID you obtained in step 1 in the URL.
+In the body, include the app name and the app label that you obtained in step 1 and the Key ID that you obtained in step 4.
 - For Inbound SAML, call the [/api/v1/idps/:id API](http://developer.okta.com/docs/api/resources/idps.html#update-identity-provider).
-Pass the entire [Inbound SAML model](http://developer.okta.com/docs/api/resources/idps.html#update-identity-provider) that specifies all the properties when updating the IdP configuration, including the information you obtained in step 1, and the key ID that you obtained in step 4.
+Pass the entire [identity provider](http://developer.okta.com/docs/api/resources/idps.html#update-identity-provider) that you obtained in step 1 and use the Key ID value obtained in step 4.
 Partial updates are not supported by the `/api/v1/idps/:id API`.

 The following request is for Outbound SAML.